Ozone-chain/lobsterswap/README.md

 At Lobsterswap, we are driven by a vision to revolutionize the way users interact with decentralized exchanges.
 We strive to provide a seamless and delectable trading experience that caters to both Binance Chain and Ozone Chain communities.

-Our goal is to break the barriers between these chains and create a harmonious ecosystem that satisfies the cravings of all traders.

 Twitter: https://twitter.com/Lobster_swap
 Medium: https://medium.com/@Lobster_swap
 Telegram: https://t.me/lobsterswap